Russell Garcia (field hockey)

 Russell Simon Garcia (born 20 June 1970) is an English field hockey coach and a former England & GB field hockey player.
 He won a gold medal with Great Britain at the 1988 Summer Olympics in Seoul at the age of 18 years 3 months, making him Britain's youngest ever Olympic champion.
+Garcia also competed in the 1992 Summer Olympics and 1996 Summer Olympics.